National Federation of Independent Business

 The National Federation of Independent Business (NFIB) is an association of small businesses in the United States.
 It is headquartered in Nashville, Tennessee, with offices in Washington, D.C., and all 50 state capitals.
-The goal of NFIB is to advance the interests of small businesses.
+The stated goal of NFIB is to advance the interests of small businesses.
+The federation describes itself as a national membership association that represents small business owners and provides policy updates, compliance guidance, and other information resources on issues affecting their operations.